Brisquit/Click-the-dot/README.md

 # Click-the-dot
+My goal with this project was to learn how to make a game using python, while also polishing up my OOP skills.

-A game made using OOP on python, where you need to click the dot.
+The game was made using OOP in python, where you need to click the dot.
+To be able to play the game, you need any Python interpreter with pygame installed.
+To run the game, all you need to do is press run python file, and it should boot up smoothly.

+# OOP-Pillars
 The code Implements all 4 pillars of Object-Oriented Programming.

-# OOP-Pillars
 Polymorphism is used to differentiate what kind of randomise.pos is used whenever self.circle is called, which is decided by which self.type is called making for different results each time.
 ![image](https://github.com/user-attachments/assets/2c972faa-a186-4145-becc-2cdf69881906)